OmniLayer/spec/README.md

 + Valid values: 1 to N **what is N?
 Do we need to allow 4.2 billion?**

 ### Field: Contact URI
-+ Description: a variable length string containing a link or an email address, terminated with a \0 byte; to maintain anonymity, the email address could be a <bitcoin address> AT <organization> DOT <domain>.
-This field provides a way for another party to contact
++ Description: a variable length string containing a link or an email address, terminated with a \0 byte; the email address could be a \<bitcoin address\> AT \<organization\> DOT \<domain\>.
+The string can be just a \0 byte if the sender chooses not to provide any contact info.
+This field provides a way for another party to contact the person who created the message.
 + Size: variable **up to a max size to limit impact of malicious behavior?**
 + Valid values: ASCII, Unicode **??**